FredHutch/ppurge/README.md

 ### Build and install ###
-ppurge is a single C program. glib > 2.10 is required. ppurge needs root sticky bit to run.
-In practice pwalk should be run as root or as setuid. `sudo make install` changes owner to root and setuid.
+ppurge is a single C program. glib > 2.10 is required.
+Use GCC 10 or greater for building. ppurge requires setuid root to run.
+In practice pwalk should be run as root. `sudo make install` changes owner to root and setuid.
 The executable is kept in place.

 make
 sudo make install

 ### Usage ###
 ppurge is designed to run daily on the same volume to remove files past a certain age.
 For example, the volume `/scratch/delete30` should not have files past 30 days.
 Output is written in CSV format to stdout.
 Output is a list of all files that are purged or removed.
 The first character of each log line is 'P' or 'R', for Purged or Removed.
 Format of output: type, depth, fname, UID, GID, st_size, st_mode, atime, mtime, ctime ppurge creates a log file with the following name ppurge-YYYY.MM.DD-HH_MM_SS.log internal error messages.